cocos2d/cocos2d-x-docs/en/physics/queries.md

 ## Queries
 Have you ever stood in one position and looked around?
 You see things __near__ to you and __far__ from you.
-You can gauge how close things are to you. __Physics engines__ provide this same type of __spatial query__. `PhysicsWorld` objects currently support __point queryies__, __ray casts__ and __rect queries__.
+You can gauge how close things are to you. __Physics engines__ provide this same type of __spatial query__. `PhysicsWorld` objects currently support __point queries__, __ray casts__ and __rect queries__.

 ### Point Queries
-When you touch something, say your desk, you can think of this as a __point query__.
-They allow you to check if there are shapes within a certain distance of a point.
-__Point queries__ are useful for things like __mouse picking__ and __simple sensors__.
+When you touch something, say your desk, you can think of this as a __point query__. __Point queries__ allow you to check if there are shapes within a certain distance of a point. __Point queries__ are useful for things like __mouse picking__ and __simple sensors__.
 You can also find the closest point on a shape to a given point or find the closest shape to a point.

 ### Ray Cast
 If you are looking around, some object within your sight is bound to catch your attention.
 You have essentially performed a __ray cast__ here.
 You scanned until you found something interesting to make you stop scanning.
 You can __ray cast__ at a shape to get the point of first intersection.
 For example:

 ```cpp
 void tick(float dt)